 |iPhone 12 mini + 12 Pro Max||October 13, 2020||November 13, 2020|

 |iPhone 11 series||September 10, 2019||September 20, 2019|

 |iPhone XS series||September 12, 2018||September 21, 2018|

 Little is known about the price of the iPhone 13, but we’d expect it to be a similar level to the iPhone 12 family.
 Those handsets cost more than the 2019 phones – the iPhone 11 series – but that’s because of the addition of 5G and a few other technical elements.

-We’ll be sure to include more 2021 iPhone price leaks and rumors as we hear them, but below you can see the prices for the iPhone 12 series that we’re relatively confident will be similar next year.
+We’ll be sure to include more 2021 iPhone price leaks and rumors as we hear them, but below you can see the prices for the iPhone 12 series that we’re relatively confident will be similar on the iPhone 13.